harsh242bu/RPG_Game_in_Java/src/README.txt

         ChooseHeroAction.java - Responsible for populating all the possible actions hero can take and passing the state to appropriate state on choosing an action ChangeItemHeroAction.java - Change Armor or weapon
-        MoveHeroAction.java - Responsible for moving in the map PotionHeroAction.java - Hero can consume a potion RecallHeroAction.java - Action to Recall to the nexus TeleportHeroAction.java - Teleport action
+        MoveHeroAction.java - Responsible for hero's movement in the map PotionHeroAction.java - Hero can consume a potion RecallHeroAction.java - Action to Recall to the nexus TeleportHeroAction.java - Teleports hero to another lane.
+One of the possible hero action

     MonsterActionState.java - This state machine is responsible for monster's actions.
 Monster can perform only two actions - Move in tha map and Attack a nearby hero